-A responsible entity applying for carbon neutral certification for its product or service must have the source data in the carbon account (base year) independently audited or verified.
-A responsible entity of a product or service may also be required to have the carbon neutral claim (such as inclusions and exclusions from the emissions boundary) independently assessed.
+An organisation applying for carbon neutral certification must have the source data in the carbon account (base year) independently audited or verified.
+An organisation may also be required to have the carbon neutral claim (such as inclusions and exclusions from the emissions boundary) independently assessed.

-The requirements for source data and other independent assessments and validation checks, including who is eligible to undertake them, vary depending on the size and complexity of the product or service for which a responsible entity is seeking certification.
-These requirements are outlined in the Licence Agreement and further information available at www.climateactive.org.au.
+The requirements for source data and other independent assessments and validation checks, including who is eligible to undertake them, vary depending on the size and complexity of the organisation seeking certification.
+These requirements are outlined in the Licence Agreement and further information is available at www.environment.gov.au/carbon-neutral.